When setting up a new forum, it is typically best to do things in a certain order.

-For each type of permission, you can determine whether or not it is available for any of your Member Groups.
-Check a checkbox in a permission column for a Member Group row if you want that Member Group to have that permission.
-For instance, you might not want to allow a particular Member Group to be able to post in your forum.
-If that’s the case, then make sure the “Can Post” checkbox is unchecked for that Member Group.
+For each type of permission, you can determine whether or not it is available for any of your Member Roles.
+Check a checkbox in a permission column for a Role row if you want that Role to have that permission.
+For instance, you might not want to allow a particular Role to be able to post in your forum.
+If that’s the case, then make sure the “Can Post” checkbox is unchecked for that Role.

 The Discussion Forum module requires membership in order to post in the forums.
-Non logged-in users (the “Guest” Member Group) cannot post to the forums.
+Non logged-in users (the “Guest” Primary Role) cannot post to the forums.

 The “blank” boxes in the last column and last row allow you to easily select or de-select an entire column or row.

-Members --> Member Groups since Member Groups are used throughout your site and not just as part of the forum.
+Members --> Member Roles since Roles are used throughout your site and not just as part of the forum.